 Vitamin B3 (Niacin)

-And, if you're looking for a way to boost your immune system, reduce cholesterol levels as well as protecting yourself from cancer, look no further.
-It's the compounds beta-1,3 glucan, trehalose, mannan as well as glutathione found in this wonder-food that does the trick.
+And, if you're looking for a way to boost your immune system, reduce cholesterol levels and protect yourself from cancer, look no further.
+The compounds beta-1,3 glucan, trehalose, mannan, and glutathione in this wonder food do the trick.

-This is reasoning enough for me to make it a daily staple.
+This is reason enough to make it a daily staple.
 I sprinkle a helping on my eggs and enjoy it on kale.

 How Is Nutritional Yeast Grown And Processed?

-- Cultivation: During the cultivation process, the temperature, pH and “diet” of the yeast are carefully controlled in order to create the optimal growing conditions.
-The yeast is “fed” a purified medium of nutrients and air.
+- Cultivation: During the cultivation process, the temperature, pH, and "diet" of the yeast are carefully controlled to create optimal growing conditions.
+The yeast is "fed" a purified medium of nutrients and air.

-- Harvesting: Once the growing process is complete, the fermented yeast liquid is passed through a centrifuge, which concentrates and thoroughly washes the yeast cells.
+- Harvesting: Once the growing process is complete, the fermented yeast liquid is passed through a centrifuge, concentrating and thoroughly washing the yeast cells.
 The resultant product is an off-white liquid called "nutritional yeast cream."

-- Fortification: Here is my favorite part of the entire process.
-The nutritional yeast cream is then pasteurized, which renders the yeast inactive.
-While this is going on, vitamins such as B vitamins, or minerals may be added to enhance the nutritional profile of the yeast.
+- Fortification: The Nutritional Yeast cream is then pasteurized, making the yeast inactive.
+While this is happening, vitamins such as B or minerals may be added to enhance the nutritional profile of the yeast.

-- Drying: And finally, the yeast is dried on roller drum dryers and sized.
+- Drying: Finally, the yeast is dried on roller drum dryers and sized.
 Then, it is ready to ship to customers.

-- Each batch of nutritional yeast is grown on a mixture of cane and beet molasses for a period of seven days.
-B-vitamins are added during the process to provide the yeast with the nutrients it needs to grow.
+- Each batch of Nutritional Yeast is produced on a mixture of cane and beet molasses for seven days.
+B vitamins are added during the process to give the yeast the nutrients it needs to grow.

 Saccharomyces Cerevisiae is a species of yeast.
 It has been instrumental in winemaking, baking, and brewing since way before you were born - during ancient times.
 It is believed to have been originally isolated from the skin of grapes.

-Saccharomyces Cerevisiae, otherwise known as baker’s yeast, is one of the many model organisms studied in laboratories all over the world.
-Because its genome has been sequenced, its genetics are easily manipulated, and it is easy to maintain in the lab, this species of yeast has been an invaluable resource in the understanding of fundamental cellular processes such as cell division and cell death.
+Saccharomyces Cerevisiae, known as baker's yeast, is one of the many model organisms studied worldwide.
+Because its genome has been sequenced, its genetics are easily manipulated, and it is easy to maintain in the lab, this yeast species has been an invaluable resource in understanding fundamental cellular processes such as cell division and cell death.

 How Unhealthy Is Theater Popcorn?

 - A small popcorn without butter from AMC will cost you 225 calories and 11 grams of fat.
-If this surprises you just look at the next fact.
+If this surprises you, just look at the following fact.

-- A medium size is loaded with 430 calories and 20 grams of fat.
+- Medium size is loaded with 430 calories and 20 grams of fat.

-If your favorite movie is shown at a Regal Cinemas it gets even scarier.
+It gets even scarier if your favorite movie is shown at Regal Cinemas.